 What is electromagnetic therapy?

-stimulates muscles, and more.
-Each molecule in the human body actually contains a
+the heartbeat, stimulate muscles, and more.
+Each molecule in the human body actually

 Electromagnetic therapy is based on the belief that an imbalance of the electromagnetic

-frequencies or fields of energy can cause illness.
-Electromagnetic therapy is applied
+frequencies or fields of energy within the body can result in illness.
+Electromagnetic

-to the body to correct these imbalances.
-There are various electrical devices available
+therapy is applied to the body to correct these imbalances.
+There are various electrical

-to treat a variety of symptoms.
-These include low-voltage electricity, magnetic fields,
+devices available to treat a variety of symptoms.
+These include low-voltage electricity,

-Electromagnetic therapy is also called bioelectricity, magnetobiology, magnetic field
+Electromagnetic therapy is also called bioelectricity, magnetic field therapy, and

-Standard or conventional medicine makes some use of electromagnetic energy.
-Examples
+Standard or conventional medicine however, does make some use of electromagnetic energy.

 "Jump starting" the heart after cardiac arrest